-A bit about us: The evolution Ryan, Sherrill Griffin!
+A bit about us: The evolution Ryan, Sherrill, and Griffin.
+Then along came Brian!

 I (Ryan, aka Mr. Whiskers) was born in Colorado, moved to Missoula Montana to attend the University of Montana where I received a Bachelor’s degree in Philosophy.
 In the spring of our senior year, my buddy and I traveled to Ak. for the ski trip of a lifetime.
 We flew into Anchorage at night and woke up in Girdwood to blue skies, the snow-coated Chugach mountains and a swollen Turnagain Arm.
 The landscape was a fusion I had not experienced before.
 It was there that the dream became a reality and knew I needed to stay.
 Fortunately, the friend we stayed with in Girdwood turned me on to the possibility of becoming a sea kayak guide for a local company based out of Whittier.
 A week after returning to Missoula I purchased my plane ticket, packed 2 duffle bags and Husky-Akita pup Naga, and moved to Whittier for my summer job.